-Conventional load

-The conventional load is the weight specified by the manufacturer for the passengers.
+Conventional load The conventional load is the weight specified by the manufacturer for the passengers.

 Conventional load means: 75 kg are calculated for every seat specified by the manufacturer, regardless of how much the passengers actually weigh.
-The driver's seat is already included as part of the mass in ready-to-drive condition and must not be calculated as part of the conventional load.
+The driver's seat is already included in the mass in running order and must not be counted.